octo-technology/OpenTezos/docs/formal-verification/modeling-theorem.md

 The demonstration or proof of the theorem can be expressed with a sequence of Coq tactics.

 Since the theorem is a complex logical proposition, it is suggested to decompose it into simpler propositions easily provable.
-This decomposition is done by applying reductions (//TODO see reductions in Gallina/Terms).
+This decomposition is done by separating into smaller independent propositions or applying reductions (see reductions in Gallina [4]).

 The following proof script is rely on
 - tactics (commands of the Vernacular of Gallina)